ALPINE CLUB CLIMBING FUND GRANTS

-The next award will be November 2020.
-The deadline for applications is 30th October 2020.
-Awards will be given again in March 2021, with a deadline of the 28th February 2021.
+The next award will be November 2022.
+The deadline for applications is 30th October 2022.
+Awards will be given again in March 2023, with a deadline of the 28th February 2023.

 To receive a grant, the applicant must:

-1) have been an AC member (full or aspirant) for two years prior to the deadline date for the grant for which they are applying.
+1) Have been an AC member (full or aspirant) for two years prior to the deadline date for the grant for which they are applying.

-6) agree to give a lecture to the Club for which the Club will reimburse travel expenses.
+6) Agree to give a lecture to the Club for which the Club will reimburse travel expenses.

-7) agree to provide a short write up for the AC Newsletter or AC Journal, as appropriate.
+7) Agree to provide a short write up for the AC Newsletter or AC Journal, as appropriate.

-9) agree for one or more expedition members to make an effort to attend any potential launch event for the grant recipients for which travel expenses will be reimbursed.
+9) Agree for one or more expedition members to make an effort to attend any potential launch event for the grant recipients for which travel expenses will be reimbursed.

-10) agree to be contacted by Montane to discuss potential further support arrangements for the expedition.
+10) Agree to be contacted by Montane to discuss potential further support arrangements for the expedition.

 *Exceptional expeditions are those that are attempting routes of international significance.
 Typically these routes will be much coveted, aesthetic, and technically difficult.